jrosen48/modeling-changes-in-interest/README.md

 ## Analysis / files

-See the `lme4-and-mcmcglmm-analysis.Rmd` file for the main analysis.
+- See the `lme4-and-mcmcglmm-analysis.Rmd` file for the main analysis.
 See `process-raw-data` for the data that is used to create the processed data file.

+- See `process-raw-data.R` for the script that processes the data.
+Right now, the raw data is not added to Git.